 - Hold the dumbbells at shoulder level with your palms facing your body.

-- As you press upward, continue rotating your palms until they face forward at the top of the movement.
+- As you press upward, rotate your palms until they face forward at the top.

 - Pause briefly at the top, then reverse the movement by rotating your palms back towards your body as you lower the dumbbells back down to the starting position.